simmwill/coolors/README.md

 ## Notes

-`coolors` draws inspiration from several wonderful color palette packages, including `wesanderson`.
+All color palettes courtesy of [coolors.co](https://coolors.co) and its creator, [Fabrizio Bianchi](http://fabrizio.io/).
+This package also draws inspiration from several wonderful color palette packages, including `wesanderson`.